 Case study: an optimized sequence of stories

-Imagine a one-week beauty product launch campaign.
-Initially, the brand only published promotional stories: promo codes, packshot visuals, direct calls to action.
+For a one-week beauty product launch campaign.
+Initially, the brand published only promotional stories: discount codes, packshot visuals, direct calls to action.
 The navigating Instagram stories showed:

 After analysis, the brand restructured its sequence:

-The result: the proportion of "Returns" increased significantly on educational stories, "Exits" decreased on promotional segments, and responses doubled, revealing a deeper interest.
-Navigation acted as a continuous diagnostic tool, allowing for rapid adjustments without waiting for the end of the campaign.
+Result: the proportion of “Back” increased significantly in the educational stories, while “Exit” and “Next” decreased in the promotional segments, and responses doubled, revealing deeper interest.
+Navigation served as a continuous diagnostic tool, making it possible to make rapid adjustments without waiting for the campaign to end.

 With this in mind, the most advanced creators sometimes cross-reference this data with other signals from external tools, or even with analyses ofalgorithms applied to other sectorsThe objective remains the same: to better understand audience behavior in order to continuously adapt the style and pace of stories.